dimanikulin/fva/FVADocMD/WhatILearnedAsSoftwareDeveloper.md

 "Hold on!", - you'll say. - "Are we going to start coding now?".
 "Nope", - my answer will be.

-&nbsp;&nbsp;&nbsp; Additionally, before creating the code we need to think about code documentation.
+Additionally, before creating the code we need to think about code documentation.
 Since there are two languages used to create the **FVA Software**, there also should be:
 - **C++** [documentation rules](https://github.com/dimanikulin/fva/blob/master/CodeDocumentation.md) defined and
 - **Python** documentation rules defined.